The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Trains from Dortmund to Milan cover the 424 miles (684 km) long route taking on average 10 h 14 min with our travel partners like Deutsche Bahn.
-Normally, there is 1 train operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as £60, but the average price of train tickets is £92.
+Trains from Dortmund to Milan cover the 424 miles (684 km) long journey taking on average 10 h 8 min with our travel partners like Deutsche Bahn.
+Normally, there are 2 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £158, you can find the cheapest train ticket for as low as £93.
 Travellers depart most frequently from Dortmund Hbf and arrive in Milano Centrale.

-Deutsche Bahn trains will get you between Dortmund and Milan from £60.
+Deutsche Bahn trains will get you to Milan from Dortmund from £93.
 With over 1000 travel companies on Omio, you can find the best train times and tickets for your trip.

 Travel by train between Dortmund, Germany and Milan, Italy is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

 The above information was last checked on 19/05/2022.
 Remember to check the latest COVID-19 travel safety regulations for your train to Milan from Dortmund closer to your date of departure here.